hmakelin/gisnav/docs/pages/extend_gisnav.rst

 messages are passed between PX4 and your ROS node.

 The dockerized environment used in the `Read Me`_ quick start has preconfigured these topics.
-However, you may want to subscribe and publish to additional topics in your `Custom Node`_, in which case you will also need to configure the PX4-ROS 2 bridge yourself.
+However, you may want to subscribe and publish to additional topics in your own node, in which case you will also need to configure the PX4-ROS 2 bridge yourself.

 .. seealso::